These are the functional and non-functional requirements for roadmapped efforts, according to the FURPS model.

 3. Blocks are produced on average every 30s

-4. Blend network manageable on low bandwidth network links
+4. Blend Network manageable on low bandwidth network links

 1. Transaction throughput targets (TBD)